This post was updated on January 5, 2023.

 As your child’s parent or guardian, you probably know them better than anyone else, so you will likely be the first to notice changes in their behavior that might indicate that they’re communicating with a trafficker.
 If your kid suddenly has unexplained income, spends more time online than usual, or has a significant personality change, this probably warrants a conversation about what’s going on.

 While having a family discussion about human trafficking is important, you can put additional safeguards in place to help protect your child.
 Take advantage of parental controls for video games and consoles — which predators can use to begin inappropriate relationships with kids — and learn about your options for disabling chat functions on platforms like Discord.
-You can also your child’s online activities across texts, chat, email, YouTube, and 24+ social media platforms for signs of digital dangers.
+Bark can also help with our advanced monitoring technology, which sends you alerts it when it detects potential issues across text, email, and social media platorms and apps.

 If you suspect that someone you know might be at risk of human trafficking, you can call 888-373-7888 to reach the National Human Trafficking Hotline, which is available 24 hours a day in more than 200 languages.
 You can also report an incident to the National Center for Missing and Exploited Children’s CyberTipline.